Setup

 If you own one of these models, you've built it yourself (or know the person who has), and thus have your soldering sea-legs (or a connection to someone who does).
 Therefore, you are fully capable of replacing the motors yourself :–) This is not a difficult undertaking, and if needed, your instruction manual should serve as a guide (downloads available below).
 You're essentially swapping things out just as they were.
 Easy-peasy.

 The motors you're looking for are SG90 Servo Motors.
-They are inexpensive and readily available (online, of course).
+They are inexpensive and readily available (here's a 4-pack, for example).
 Even if only one motor is acting up, we recommend replacing both at the same time.

 Downloads